Through The Fibro Fog

 All ingredients score 0 on the SIGHI list, with the exception of:

 • ginger, which scores 1.
-It states that small amounts are well tolerated.
+There is a note, 'Small amounts are well tolerated'.

 • non-dairy milk has various scores.